mazzalab/pyntacle/README.md

 ## Installation

-The easiest way for the majority of users to install Pyntacle is to install it as part of the **Anaconda** distribution, a cross-platform distribution for data analysis and scientific computing.
+The easiest way to install Pyntacle is to download it from **Anaconda** , a cross-platform distribution for data analysis and scientific computing.
 This is the recommended installation method for most users.